41 Rocket Engines

 Cold gas thrusters are rocket engines that use compressed gas, typically nitrogen or helium, as a propellant.
 They release the pressurized gas through a nozzle to generate thrust, as shown in the figure below.
 Because they do not involve any combustion, cold gas thrusters have a relatively low specific impulse, which means they provide less thrust per unit of propellant than other rocket engines.
 Their simplicity makes them less efficient and powerful than engines that use monopropellants or bipropellants.

 Cold gas thrusters are commonly used for small spacecraft or subsystems requiring small, precise movements or adjustments.
 They are appropriate for CubeSats, nanosats, and attitude control of small spacecraft.
-Any gas can be used as a propellant, but those with lower molecular weight, such as hydrogen (H2) and helium (He), perform better.
+Any gas can be used as a propellant, but those with lower molecular weight, such as hydrogen (H2), nitrogen (N2), and helium (He), will give better performance.

 High-Efficiency Propulsion Systems